SilasPC/DataPackCompiler/readme.md

 `[src path]` defaults to current directory.

-This generates a pack.json at specified path, which is a configuration file for the pack and compiler.
+This generates a pack.toml at specified path, which is a configuration file for the pack and compiler.

 #### Compiling
 Use `dpc compile [src path]` or simply `dpc [src_path]`

-A number of flags can be used to overwrite compiler settings in pack.json.
+A number of flags can be used to overwrite compilation settings in pack.toml.
 See `dpc --help`